nextstrain/ncov/narratives/ncov_sit-rep_2020-05-01.md

 The data from the Czech Republic show a mix of these two patterns.
 <br><br>
-There are at least 7 instances where a sample isolated in the Czech Republic descends from a virus that was mostly likely circulating elsewhere, indicating a new introduction.
-These all descend from other European lineages, and were sampled between March 1 and April 2.
+There are at least 7 instances where a sample isolated in the Czech Republic descends from a virus that was mostly likely circulating elsewhere in Europe, indicating a new introduction between March 1 and April 2.
 <br><br>
 For 5 of these introductions, we also see closely related local cases, sampled over time.
 This is consistent with local transmission.
 <br><br>